Meet Carsten Reinhardt

 Photo by Conrad Erb.

 On August 1, 2013, Carsten Reinhardt began work as the third president of the Chemical Heritage Foundation.
-This profile is based on an interview conducted by CHF’s Communications Team in late August.
+The following profile is based on an interview conducted by CHF’s Communications Team in late August 2013.

 In a presentation Reinhardt gave as part of his application for the presidency, he told CHF staff that we live in a “chemical world” but few are aware of its benefits.
 The notion of a “chemical world,” he explained, meant that modern societies to a large extent rely on synthetic materials and that we experience both their benefits and their hazards.
 Now, from his office looking out over historic Old City, Philadelphia, he talks about how CHF can help the public achieve a better understanding of the complexities of that notion.

 With regard to the phrase “chemical world,” he says, “There are always two sides, and our society and our world are to a large extent now artificially produced. . . .
 You cannot pollute so heavily if you want to survive, but you need the materials coming out of the production cycles.”

 “If [the public has] a more-or-less balanced understanding of how the scientific fields actually work, you can better improve how science works for societal needs.
 At the same time, we hope to have people getting more involved with chemistry and how it is used.”